 Our aim is to:

-During this unprecedented time, GVPTA recognizes that theatre companies, collectives, and artists seek ways to meet virtually.
+GVPTA recognizes that theatre companies, collectives, and artists seek ways to meet virtually.
 We also know that paying to access video conferencing software is not an option for everyone.
 Allow us to help you host a video meeting.

 For the latest information on COVID-19 in Canada, please visit the Public Health Agency of Canada’s website and consult your local health authority.